settiredd/Project-5Beta/README.md

 **stores.txt**
 - stores.txt: stores.txt stores a list of all stores along with the owners of each store
-- stores.txt formatting: username;store name.
+- stores.txt formatting: storeName;owned by;username
-- EXAMPLE: sellerExample;ToysRUs
+- EXAMPLE: ToysRUs;owned by;sellerSample

 **blockLists.txt & invisibleList.txt**
 - blockLists.txt & invisibleList.txt: stores who users are blocked by/invisible to/who users blocked.